ckoopmann/EQVisualisation/README.md

 3. Create Interactive Map of Earthquakes

 ## Documentation
-To find out more about the implementation of these functions and how to access them, read the vignette *EQVisualisation Package Introduction*.
+To find out more about the implementation of these functions and how to access them, read the vignette *EQVisualisation Introduction*.